d3vfreak/fleet-overview/README.md

 # Fleet Overview

 **Fleet Overview** is a web application that generates a real time chart of your current fleet composition.
+You can test out our live version [here](https://fleet-overview.alwaysbait.com/).

 ![alt text](SCREENSHOT.png "Screenshot")